rust-lang/prev.rust-lang.org/community.md

 [This Week in Rust][twir] collects the latest news, upcoming events and a week-by-week account of changes in the Rust language and libraries.
 [The Rust Blog][rust_blog] is where the Rust team makes announcements about major developments.

-Nearly everything happening in Rust is discussed on the unofficial subreddit, [/r/rust][reddit].
-It abides by the [official code of conduct][reddit_coc].
+And nearly everything happening in Rust is discussed on the unofficial subreddit, [/r/rust][reddit].

 We also have a [Twitter][twitter] account.